Using your mobile phone while driving

 How you could be breaking the law

-If, while driving, you pick up or use any type of phone that must be held you will be breaking the law.
+If, while driving, you use any type of phone that must be held you will be breaking the law.

 This means you should not use your mobile phone: